Pioneer Park (Washington)

-Pioneer Park is a city park located in Tumwater, Washington, on the Deschutes River.
+Pioneer Park is a community park located in Tumwater, Washington, on the Deschutes River.

+History

+Due to age, deterioration, and no longer meeting safety standards, structures in the park's main playground area were removed in 2025.

+Geography

+Pioneer Park is located in Tumwater, Washington off Henderson Boulevard.
+The Deschutes River provides the site's western and southern borders.

+Amenities and features

-The park is approximately 85 acre and is equipped for a variety of court and field sports; visitors can also access the river.
+The park is approximately 85 acre and is equipped for a variety of court and field sports; visitors can also access the Deschutes River.
+(Note: The Deschutes River, originally given the name, "Riviere des Chutes" by French fur traders, is translated as "River of the Falls".)
 The park's terrain is flat and contains a wheelchair accessible, partially paved loop trail covering 1.5 mi.
-There is a playground area and several picnic locations.
+There is a main playground area, a separate playground featuring a swing set and monkey bars, and several picnic locations.

+The park is separated by a large parking lot; most trails are located in the southern parcel and athletic fields are to the north.

+Sports and events

 Pioneer Park is used as a primary viewing location from which to watch firework displays during the city of Tumwater's July 4th celebrations.

+Environment and ecology

+The grounds near the Deschutes River are considered a riparian habitat and contains a meadow and a deciduous forest interspersed with conifers.
+After a fish ladder was removed near Tumwater Falls in 1954, salmon had begun to respawn in the river.

+The meadow area and shoreline of the river were replanted with native shrubs and trees around 2007.
+The efforts were undertaken to provide shade to the river, leading to an improved salmon habitat.

-In 2021, the city of Tumwater, in partnership with the Washington Department of Ecology, agreed to spend $450,000 to redesign and stabilize the park's shoreline, which contributes sediment into the Deschutes River, harming Coho salmon.
+In 2021, the city of Tumwater, in partnership with the Washington Department of Ecology (WADOE), agreed to spend $450,000 to redesign and stabilize the park's shoreline, which contributes sediment into the Deschutes River, harming coho salmon.
+The first phase of the project included the planting of native vegetation and "riparian trees".
+A tree survey followed the next year, which included an inventory, evaluation, and recommendation report on existing trees near the river; a study to assess the project's affects on 27 species of wildlife was also undertaken.
+A second part of the partnership effort includes stabilization of the river's shoreline and is expected to be completed in 2027.